Rule 4501-7-09 | Driver education.

 (1) Student curriculum and content based questions and/or comments shall be responded to by an online instructor.
 This includes, but is not limited to, responses to message boards, chat rooms, e-mails and telephone calls;

-(2) Any reference material required for the student to complete the online instruction must be provided to the student prior to the start of the online instruction;
+(2) Any reference material required for the student to complete the online instruction is provided to the student prior to the start of the online instruction;

-(5) All instruction provided by the online provider must have measures in place that prevent a student from completing more than four hours of instruction in a twenty-four hour period;
+(4) All instruction provided by the online provider must have measures in place that prevent a student from completing more than four hours of instruction in a calendar day;

-(6) No student shall be given more than four hours of training in an online driver education program within twenty-four hours from the previous day's log in.
+(5) No student shall be given more than four hours of training in an online driver education program within a calendar day.
 Students shall be provided with a break in instruction after two consecutive hours of training.
 The break shall be documented and recorded;

-(7) Personal validation questions shall appear periodically throughout the entire course and at a minimum shall appear once during the final examination.
+(6) Personal validation questions appears periodically throughout the entire course and at a minimum appear once during the final examination.
 The student shall answer correctly the personal validation question within sixty seconds for the questions presented over the internet.
 The student shall have no more than one additional opportunity to answer another validation question if the student fails to answer correctly the first question.
-Failure to answer both validation questions correctly shall lock the student out of the program for twenty-four hours.
+Failure to answer both validation questions correctly locks the student out of the program for twenty-four hours.

-(8) The online driver education program shall provide a final examination at the completion of the program.
-All final examinations shall be given during the online provider's operational hours and an online instructor shall be available during this time.
+(7) The online driver education program shall provide a final examination at the completion of the program during the online provider's operation hours.
+An online instructor shall be available during this time.
 In addition to the requirements in paragraph (A)(6) of this rule, final examinations shall:

 (a) Include fifty questions that have been randomly drawn from the "Examination Questions Test Bank."
 No question shall appear more than once per final examination;